thepranab/materials-for-max-qe2021-online-school/Day-9/example2.CPU/README.md

 ------------------------------------------------------------------------

 3. Check the time to solution.
-Did you manage to reduce the WALL time?

-Unfortunately you'll notice that the simulation is actually **taking longer**.

-There are two reasons for this:
+In this exercise we showed an easy way to use the parallel diagonalization, exlpoiting the internal -- suboptimal -- QE libraries.

+However, you might not be able to observe significant speedups since:

-1. the eigenvalue is too small to take advantage of parallel diagonalization,
+1. the eigenvalue problem is too small to take fully advantage of it,
-2. we didn't use optimized libraries for this task.
-The code is using a suboptimal parallel eigensolver.
-Two common options to improve in this case are linking Scalapack or ELPA libraries.
+2. the internal QE libraries are suboptimal, whereas other libraries, e.g. Scalapack or ELPA, usually provide better performance.

+Please keep in mind that for larger systems, and using optimied libraries, the parallel diagonalization is a powerful option to strongly reduce the computational time to solution.